 – air-tiny hydrocarbon particles released by vegetation and next chemically react with ozone molecules, scattering a blue light selectively,

-– air molecules, which scatters only short wavelengths according to Rayleigh scattering.
+– air molecules, which scatter only short wavelengths according to Rayleigh scattering.

-Generally, the maritime air masses provide better visibility conditions than continental ones, because they are clear.
+Generally, maritime air masses provide better visibility conditions than continental ones, because they are clear.
 However, these masses provide favorable moisture conditions for the occurrence of a haze event.
-The worst visibility is to observe during the tropical continental air mass advection, where a lot of dust raised by the wind from the ground.
+The worst visibility is observed during the tropical continental air mass advection, where a lot of dust is raised by the wind from the ground.
 Much more details about the visual range changes will be provided in forthcoming articles soon.

 5. WEATHER FORECAST